top of page

 1. Pick the right time - There’s never a perfect time to discuss money, but avoid times when the person we care for (or ourselves) might be stressed, agitated, tired, hungry or upset.

-3. Have the conversation privately - Even if we have family members who share the cost of caring, it may help to start by gently approaching the topic one-on-one.
+3. Have the conversation privately - Even if we have family members who share the cost of caring, it may help to start by gently approaching the topic one-on-one to begin with.

 4. Write down what we want to say - Getting our points across clearly will help to avoid misunderstandings.

-5. Stick to the facts - Even if we’re angry or frustrated about the cost of caring, it won’t necessarily help to bring heated emotions into the conversation.
-Instead, we can try explaining that the cost of caring impacts our finances and that we’re keen to discuss our options, to get to a more balanced and sustainable place.
-It may also be helpful to leave other caring-related niggles out of this conversation.
+5. Stick to the facts - Even if we’re angry or frustrated about the cost of caring, it won’t help to bring heated emotions into the conversation.
+Instead, we can explain how the cost of caring impacts our finances and that we’re keen to discuss possible solutions (and if possible, leave other caring-related niggles out of this conversation).
+If we find that emotions of resentment start creeping up, here are ways we can healthily manage them

-6. Be collaborative - A good conversation opener could be, "I was thinking we could look at our finances together and see how we can manage the cost of caring as a team.
+6. Be collaborative - This can be easier said than done!
+But a good conversation opener could be, "I was thinking we could look at our finances together and see how we can manage the cost of caring as a team.
 I’d like to hear your thoughts and come to an agreement together".
 Or something similar that would work for you.

 7. Find a solution that works for everyone - Acknowledge that there may be compromises along the way.
 The goal is to achieve and maintain a stable caring situation that can survive long term.
 Our plan should have good financial grounding that allows for a safe level of care for everyone.